mariodruiz/PYNQ/docs/source/getting_started/pynq_z1_setup.rst

   4. Connect the USB cable to your PC/Laptop, and to the **PROG - UART / J14**
      MicroUSB port on the board

-  5. Connect your USB Wifi Dongle or Ethernet cable by following the instructions below
+  5. Connect your USB WiFi Dongle or Ethernet cable by following the instructions below

   6. Turn the power switch to the *ON* position and check the boot sequence